Free Taylor County Public Records Search: Criminal, Court, Marital

 There are several agencies that maintain these types of records.
 This resource will walk you through the most efficient methods for finding the vital records you’re looking for.

-Check Marital Records (Divorced or Married) Through Official Channels
+See Marital Records (Divorced or Married) Through Official Channels

 The Taylor County Probate Court maintains records pertaining to marriages made in the county.
 Unfortunately, there’s no way to use an online search feature for this custodian, unlike in some other Georgia counties.